strapi/documentation/docusaurus/docs/dev-docs/api/rest/review-workflows.md

 ### Update all the stages of a workflow

 The `/stages` endpoint can be used to update all the stages of a specific review workflow based on the provided `workflow_id`.
-Use it to change the order, remove, create, and update the stages of a workflow.
+Use it to create, remove, or update the stages of a workflow or to change the order of the stages.
 The request body must contain an array of objects, where each object represents a stage and its properties.

 Using this endpoint you can: